U.S. News Rankings

 Located in Pella, a picturesque Iowa town of Dutch heritage and architecture, Central's liberal arts program is characterized by its commitment to rigorous academic achievement, civic engagement, cultural enrichment, environmental stewardship and global perspectives.

-Committed to international education, Central is a nationally recognized leader in study abroad, and about half of Central's students study abroad at one of seven international sites in Austria, England, France, Mexico, the Netherlands, Spain and Wales.
+Committed to international education, Central is a nationally recognized leader in study abroad, and about half of Central's students study abroad at one of eight international sites in Austria, England, France, Ghana, Mexico, the Netherlands, Spain and Wales.

 Central is dedicated to service and community-based learning.
-More than 30 campus-based courses have service-learning components, and more than 300 students each semester engage in course-based service-learning with up to 97 community partners.
+More than 40 campus-based courses have service-learning components, and more than 300 students each semester engage in course-based service-learning with up to 97 community partners.
 All of Central's study-abroad programs have service-learning options for students.
-Central was recently recognized as a finalist for the Presidential Award by the Corporation for National and Community Service (CNCS).
+In 2012 Central was recognized as a finalist for the Presidential Award by the Corporation for National and Community Service (CNCS).
 Central was one of only 14 schools in the nation awarded the distinction.

-Approximately 50 percent of all undergraduates participate in Central's NCAA Division III program.
+Approximately 40 percent of all undergraduates participate in Central's NCAA Division III program.
 Athletics are integral to the college's overall mission in which development of the whole person is essential.
-Central student-athletes have received ESPN Academic All-American distinction 48 times and won NCAA Postgraduate scholarships 20 times.
+Central student-athletes have received Capital One Academic All-American distinction 49 times and won NCAA Postgraduate scholarships 20 times.
 Central's A.N.
 Kuyper Athletics Complex is one of the top collegiate facilities in the region, having been chosen to host more NCAA championship events in more sports than any other Iowa college.

 |School type||private, coed college|